Security Software Company Maximizes Global R&D Productivity With Cato Cloud

 At first, the technical approach appeared straightforward — connect the location into the company’s Internet VPN.
 Firewall appliances at other company locations already established IPsec tunnels into the headquarters.
 Contractors and remote users accessed Jira, as well as the company’s Docker containers, by running mobile VPN clients on their devices and connecting to an assigned firewall.
 From there, they traversed the VPN to headquarters and onto their destination.
 The approach seemed obvious.

-But there were no onsite IT personnel in the European branch office, and an IT person is exactly what would have been needed to configure and deploy the local firewall.
+But there was no onsite IT personnel in the European branch office, and an IT person is exactly what would have been needed to configure and deploy the local firewall.
 The developers were going to work in a shared office space, like WeWork or NextSpace.
 While the shared office provided Internet access, NATing was being used.
 Without a dedicated, public IP, a local firewall would need its configuration “tweaked” just to establish a VPN to other firewalls.

 And for every location added to the VPN, the IT manager found deployment to take exponentially longer.
 He and his team needed to configure tunnels from the new location to every other company location.
 It was an arduous process requiring them to establish the tunnels to each site, design specific firewall rules for each tunnel, and factor in user issues, such as whether or not to allow remote access.
 “It was about 1.5 hours of work per tunnel per site.
 We could spend a few days just configuring the VPN for a new location,” he says.

-Performance was a major challenge.
+The performance was a major challenge.
 “The most painful thing was the connectivity between branch sites,” he adds.
 Backhauling traffic through a datacenter in a different region meant users were unable to access remote application and services.
 The additional hop created “slowness” in the user experience and led to timeouts.

 The IT team was also unsure of the availability of his Internet path.
 “The European branch office required 100 percent uptime,” he says, “With the Internet, you can’t promise that.
 Your traffic still goes through several unknown ISPs.
 You can’t ensure that every hop is not a single point of failure.”

 Another approach was needed.
 MPLS sounded like the logical choice.
 It would address his performance concerns.
-But getting an MPLS line installed in time was going to be problem.
+But getting an MPLS line installed in time was going to be a problem.
 “Just taking delivery of a 20 Mbits/s MPLS circuit would require about a month-and-half in total and three weeks after signing the purchase order,” he comments.
 Far too long for his five-week window.

 Cato Cloud: Fast Deployment and Faster Applications